![]() |

 When an employer does offer health insurance

-If the employer does offer coverage, and at least one full-time employee receives a premium tax credit or cost-sharing reductions, the employer will be required to pay $3,000 for each employee who receives assistance or $2,000 per full-time employee (not counting the first 30 employees), whichever is less.
-In this case, the coverage offered to an employee and his or her dependents must meet the criterion of having a minimum essential value (to be determined and defined by the secretary of Health and Human Services) and not be considered “inadequate” or “unaffordable.”
+If the employer does offer coverage, and at least one full-time employee receives a premium tax credit or cost-sharing reductions because the coverage offered is determined “inadequate” or “unaffordable,” the employer will be required to pay $3,000 for each employee who receives assistance or $2,000 per full-time employee (not counting the first 30 employees), whichever is less.

 Example: